War in North-West Pakistan order of battle: Deployment of the military forces

 The Pakistan Air Force took active operational participation in 2010 as part of new strategy.

 In 2007, President Musharraf approved the General Tariq Majid and General Ashfaq Parvez Kayani's appointment to four-star appointment.
 Keeping aware of the situation, General Majid began studying the new deployment of Pakistan armed forces.
 After Musharraf was ousted from the presidency in a threat of impeachment movement, General Majid submitted his studies to Prime Minister Yousaf Raza Gillani and stressed out on the need to strengthen the tri-services framework.

 PAF's Mirage (right) flew together with F-16s in operations against the militancy, 2009.

-The new order of battle now known as, "tri-services framework", General Tariq Majid strongly emphasized to harmonize individual capacities of the services so that efforts are synergized within a framework of jointness and inter-operability to meet present and future challenges.
+The new order of battle now known as, "tri-services framework", General Tariq Majid strongly emphasised to harmonise individual capacities of the services so that efforts are synergised within a framework of jointness and inter-operability to meet present and future challenges.
 Since 2008, the combined formations of Pakistan military has over a hundred thousand troops in the region.
 From open sources it seems that 4 Pakistan army divisions, assisted by the PAF and the navy, are involved in the operation, with a JS HQ coordinating their efforts.
-They appear to be two regular and two heavy infantry divisions Frontier Corps operates under a separate command, but its units are often parceled out to the Army.
+They appear to be two regular and two heavy infantry divisions Frontier Corps operates under a separate command, but its units are often parcelled out to the Army.
 The Corps in the region, the XII Corps, usually has 2 infantry divisions, it has received from what can be gleaned from open sources two additional divisions, one from Multan; the 14th, and another from Kashmir; the 23rd.